licaakwarteng/Python_projects/README.md

 # Python_projects
-This portfolio contain projects done using Python programming language for building real-world solutions.
-Projects span from product development to Data Science, AI &amp; Machine Learning.
+This repository is dedicated to Data related projects done using Python programming language.

+Below is a log of directories:
+1. Data Analytics
+2. Data Science
+3. Product Development (WIP)
+4. AI & Machine Learning.
+(WIP)